satvikxbansal/Spotter--Mediapipe-/README.md

 - Own current block, exercise, and set.
 - Feed each planned set into the existing live trainer.
-- Show planned target in the live HUD.
+- Keep the current active exercise and planned target visible in the live HUD.
 - Advance after target completion or manual Complete Set.
 - Keep free analysis untouched.